 Erosion implies the washing away of soil by the action of water, which carries sediments and contaminants.
-Although most part of the coastal erosion existing on Parana Delta is caused by natural processes -water currents- it is also induced by stockbreeding, intensive agriculture and navigation.
-Ships can increase the erosion by generating strong currents as pass parallel to the coasts. they The consequences of extreme erosion are the change of sedimentation rates, the loss of the capacity to regulate the hydrologic regime and flooding.
-According to a study made in the INTA (Instituto Nacional de Tecnología Agraria) based on the use of Wischmeier and Smith's Universal Soil Loss Equation -USLE-(Roose 1996), the Delta has a low-medium risk with an expected loss of 30 to 60 ton/ha per year (Orúe, Laterra, and Cabria 2007).
+Although most part of the coastal erosion existing on PD is caused by natural processes -water currents- it is also induced by stockbreeding, intensive agriculture and navigation.
+Ships can increase the erosion by generating strong currents as they pass parallel to the coasts.
+The consequences of extreme erosion are the change of sedimentation rates, the loss of the capacity to regulate the hydrologic regime and flooding.
+According to a study made in the INTA (Instituto Nacional de Tecnología Agraria) based on the use of Wischmeier and Smith's Universal Soil Loss Equation -USLE- (Roose, 1996), the Delta has a low-medium risk with an expected loss of 30 to 60 ton/ha per year (Orué et al. 2007).